jruby/jruby-rack/README.txt

 the case of Rails, runtimes are pooled.
 For Merb and other Rack applications, a single runtime is created and shared for every request.

-= Quick Start
+= Building

-At this time, you need a trunk version of JRuby to complete this build so make sure you are in a shell with your $PATH environmental variable setup to include the path to $JRUBY_HOME/bin.

-Install the prerequisite Gems, buildr (A Ruby replacement for Maven) and rack.
+Ensure you have JRuby with the buildr and rack gems installed.

-  jruby -S gem install buildr --source http://caldersphere.net jruby -S gem install rack
+  jruby -S gem install buildr rack

 Checkout the JRuby Rack code and cd to that directory